Top Common Auto and RV Repairs

 Refrigerator

-For fifth wheels and travel trailers, the refrigerator is the second most common component requiring repair.
+For a fifth wheel or travel trailer, the refrigerator is the second most common component requiring repair.
 And they run an expensive tab; for towables, you can expect to pay around $6,500 in some cases.
 For motorhome refrigerator repair, that number often more than doubles.

 Of course, not all refrigerator repairs will run you to the far end of the spectrum, but those high costs can take a toll even if you experience a single instance without coverage.